apache/flink/docs/apis/streaming/connectors/kinesis.md

 **The `flink-connector-kinesis{{ site.scala_version_suffix }}` has a dependency on code licensed under the [Amazon Software License](https://aws.amazon.com/asl/) (ASL).
 Linking to the flink-connector-kinesis will include ASL licensed code into your application.**

+The `flink-connector-kinesis{{ site.scala_version_suffix }}` artifact is not deployed to Maven central as part of Flink releases because of the licensing issue.
+Therefore, you need to build the connector yourself from the source.

+Download the Flink source or check it out from the git repository.
+Then, use the following Maven command to build the module:
+{% highlight bash %}
+mvn clean install -Pinclude-kinesis -DskipTests
+{% endhighlight %}

 Note that the streaming connectors are not part of the binary distribution.
 See linking with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).